Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Set platform heat preservation timing

-Flashforge Creator 4 settings screen shows options for extruder type, language, filament check, auto shutdown, and heat preservation.
+Flashforge Creator 4 printer settings screen showing extruder type, language, filament check, auto shutdown, and other options with branding visible.

 What connectivity options are available on the Flashforge Creator 4?